LRParser/pubchem-sklearn/capstone_project_jh.md

 Because this is a novel analysis, there is no directly comparable benchmark available.
 For this reason I will look directly at F1 score metrics obtained, examining them on a class-by-class basis to ensure the model is not simply predicting 'false' to obtain a high F1 score.

-One partially-comparable benchmark is the MoleculeNet benchmark [paper](https://arxiv.org/abs/1703.00564), which notes an area under curve for the receiver operating characteristic (AUC-ROC) of .781 for the test set of their model, which given a SMILES string simultaneously predicts bioactivity on each of the 128 assays the model was trained on (this is what is meant by 'multi-task' in this context).
+One partially-comparable benchmark is the MoleculeNet benchmark [paper](https://arxiv.org/abs/1703.00564) published by Wu et al in 2017; it notes an area under curve for the receiver operating characteristic (AUC-ROC) of .781 for the test set of their model, which when given a SMILES string simultaneously predicts bioactivity on each of the 128 assays the model was trained on (this is what is meant by 'multi-task' in this context).

 ## III.
 Methodology
 _(approx. 3-5 pages)_